mpournaras/MechaCar_statistical_Analysis/README.md

 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Understanding that the design specifications for the MechaCar suspension coils mandate that **the variance of the suspension coils cannot exceed 100 pounds per square inch (PSI)**.

-* The enitre population of the 3 lots **is within specification** with a variance of **62.3 PSI**, well within the 100 PSI mandated variance.
+* The entire population of the 3 lots **is within specification** with a variance of **62.3 PSI**, well within the 100 PSI mandated variance.
 * When broken down by lot, the results change a little bit!
 It is important to note that while the mean and median PSI are quite similar between the lots, **lot 3 has a variance of 170 PSI**.
 That is 70% over the mandated range specification.
-Production issues can be narroed down to that single lot.
+Production issues can be narrowed down to that single lot.
 The box plot below elegantly shows the wild variation in lot 3 compared to lots 1 and 2.

 ![d2](https://github.com/mpournaras/MechaCar_statistical_Analysis/blob/main/Resources/mecha_coil_lot_plot.png?raw=true)